apache/cordova-docs/docs/en/edge/guide/getting-started/windows-phone/index.md

 ----------------------------

 - Download and install [Windows Phone  SDK](http://www.microsoft.com/download/en/details.aspx?displaylang=en&amp;id=27570/)
 - Download the latest copy of [Cordova](http://phonegap.com/download) and extract its contents.
+We will be working with the subfolder: lib\windows-phone\
+- copy the file CordovaStarter-x.x.x.zip to the folder : \My Documents\Visual Studio 2010\Templates\ProjectTemplates\
+if you have just installed VisualStudio, you should launch it once to create this folder if you prefer, you may add the project instead to the "Silverlight for Windows Phone" subfolder of "Visual C#".
+This is up to you, and only affects where the project template is shown when creating a new project.
+Also, You may need to create this folder.

 3. Setup New Project